nu-tech-ethics/spring2024/pages/_lectures/14lecture.md

     author: Gwadabe, A.
     date: 2022
     source: Data & Society Research Institute
-    notes: You can check out more in the series <a href="https://datasociety.net/library/parables-of-ai-in-from-the-majority-world-an-anthology/">Parables of AI in/from the Majority World</a>.
+    notes: More stories are available in the series <a href="https://datasociety.net/library/parables-of-ai-in-from-the-majority-world-an-anthology/">Parables of AI in/from the Majority World</a>.
   - title: In The Robot Skies
     url: https://www.youtube.com/watch?v=cXfYyk0G5Hs
     author: Young, L.